manish6007/MyRepo/Spark/RDD/RDD Basics/readme.md

 b contains 1000 lines , 1800 partitions
 in this case we need to use coalesce to reduce number of paritions

+Note: In order to increase or decrease the partition we can use reparition.
+Coalease decreases the number of shuffle operations.

-why program is running slow:
+Why program is running slow:
 -----------------------------------
-skewness in the data:
+Skewness in the data:

-when we represnt the data in key value pair some key will have more data and other will have less data.
+when we represent the data in key value pair some key will have more data and other will have less data.
 This is called skewness.

 a, 1million--> 1 processor thread
 q, 5000 -------> 1thread